Bedtime procrastination is a phenomenon where people unnecessarily delay going to bed, especially when they know that doing so is bad for them.

 People procrastinate on going to bed because issues such as available entertainment and a misaligned biological clock outweigh their self-control and motivation.
 Many common causes of general procrastination, such as negative emotions, resentment, and lack of motivation, can also lead to bedtime procrastination.
 However, bedtime procrastination is unique in some ways in terms of its causes, especially when it comes to the large degree to which people’s biology influences their tendency to procrastinate on going to bed.

-- Improving your bedtime habits, by finishing your obligations as early as reasonably possible before bedtime, developing a consistent and calming bedtime routine, and adding a time delay before you procrastinate (e.g. counting to 30 before indulging your impulse to procrastinate).
+- Improve your bedtime habits, by finishing your obligations as early as reasonably possible before bedtime, developing a consistent and calming bedtime routine, and adding a time delay before you procrastinate (e.g. counting to 30 before indulging your impulse to procrastinate).

-- Increasing your motivation, by clearly identifying why you want to go to bed on time, visualizing your future self, reminding yourself that sleep is a top priority for you, and acknowledging and rewarding your progress.
+- Increase your motivation, by clearly identifying why you want to go to bed on time, visualizing your future self, reminding yourself that sleep is a top priority for you, and acknowledging and rewarding your progress.

-- Changing your mindset, by giving yourself permission to make mistakes, developing self-compassion (by being kind to yourself, recognizing that everyone experiences challenges, and accepting your emotions in a non-judgmental manner), and developing self-efficacy (by identifying the techniques that you can use to go to bed on time and thinking about your ability to execute them successfully).
+- Change your mindset, by giving yourself permission to make mistakes, developing self-compassion (by being kind to yourself, recognizing that everyone experiences challenges, and accepting your emotions in a non-judgmental manner), and developing self-efficacy (by identifying the techniques that you can use to go to bed on time and thinking about your ability to execute them successfully).

-To help someone else overcome their bedtime procrastination, you can:
+Finally, to help someone else overcome their bedtime procrastination, you can:

 - Help them figure out how to overcome their procrastination, by helping them identify its causes and decide which anti-procrastination techniques to use.